mixxxdj/manual/source/chapters/appendix.rst

 options are only useful for development or debugging, as they make these tasks easier.
 Comment line options are case-sensitive.

+.. versionadded:: 1.12
+   Show debug tooltips when developer mode is enabled.

 ======================  =================================================
 Option                  Description
 ======================  =================================================